King's Gambit: 1.e4 e5 2.f4...... 3.Nf3

 History and Notable Players

 It arises from the King's Gambit: exf4.
-Among the most prolific practitioners on the White side are Adolf Anderssen (55 games), Joseph G Gallagher (37 games), Emanuel Lasker (36 games).
-On the Black side, notable exponents include NN (49 games), Adolf Anderssen (43 games), Mikhail Chigorin (18 games).
+On the White side, Adolf Anderssen (55 games), Joseph G Gallagher (37 games), Emanuel Lasker (36 games) top the database.
+Notable Black exponents: NN (49 games), Adolf Anderssen (43 games), Mikhail Chigorin (18 games).

 Main Lines and Variations